 Changing up the routine

 Many of the players on Detroit’s current roster were not born when the Pistons won their first NBA Championship in 1989.
 In those days, the basketball team was known for their stingy defense and all-for-one mentality, ultimately making them one of the most cohesive units in NBA history.
-It appears as though Van Gundy would like members on his team to harness that kind of mentality with this latest team-bonding exercise.
+Van Gundy would like members on his team to harness that kind of mentality with this latest team-bonding exercise.
 Martial arts are a great way to increase the mental and physical strengths of athletes at any level.

 “[Our goals were] to work hard, keep getting in great shape and bond with the guys,” Spencer Dinwiddie told NBA.com.